elenasavidge/Savidge2023/README.md

 figSX.ipynb are for supplemental figures.

-All satellite imagery can be visualized (https://worldview.earthdata.nasa.gov/) and downloaded (https://search.earthdata.nasa.gov/) here.
+All MODIS imagery can be visualized (https://worldview.earthdata.nasa.gov/) and downloaded (https://search.earthdata.nasa.gov/) here.
+2019 Landsat scenes in fig3.ipynb can be downloaded (https://earthexplorer.usgs.gov/) here.

 Seal data can be downloaded here (**insert link once published**).